pos-dev/samoa-embassy/wp-content/plugins/premium-addons-for-elementor/readme.txt

 - New: Added Cube, Parallax, and Zoomed Parallax transition effects in Vertical Scroll widget - [here](https://premiumaddons.com/vertical-scroll-widget-for-elementor-page-builder/).
 - Fixed: Mega Menu automatically closes when a link is clicked in sub menus.
-- Fixed: Floating Effects addon not working with Elementor Flex Container element.
+- Fixed: Floating Effects addon not working with Flex Container element.
 - Fixed: PHP Fatal error in Dynamic Assets Generate feature.

 = 4.9.14 =